esmith443/Unifi-Netflix-Bypass/README.md

 ## Setting up the Client VPN

 > [!NOTE]
-> The client side of the VPN is where you want to access Netflix from whithout purchasing additional "home location" to the account.
+> The client side of the VPN is where you want to access Netflix from whithout purchasing an additional "home location" to the account.

 - Navigate to Settings > VPN > VPN Client
   - Click "Create New"